-To Lola, visual arts are like music, a magical therapeutic tool, a universal mode of communication that does not require any form of translation whatsoever.
+To her, visual art is like music, a magical therapeutic tool, a universal mode of communication that does not require any form of translation whatsoever.

-She first studied photography at Kensington & Chelsea College, then at Kingsway College in London and a few years later completed a BA in Graphic Design and Illustration at the London College of Communication (University of the Arts London).
-She has worked, among more roles than there is space to remember, as an executive PA, human resources manager, freelance interpreter, translator, proofreader, ghostwriter and CrossFit gym manager, as well as freelance photographer, supplying images to, among others, the Royal Geographical Society's picture library.
+Lola first studied photography at Kensington & Chelsea College, then at Kingsway College in London and a few years later completed a BA in Graphic Design and Illustration at the London College of Communication (University of the Arts London).

 Her cross-cultural upbringing, way of life and friends, have left her feeling universal, belonging to no place in particular and to all places at once.
 Her own true home and eternal shelter is music, that all-encompassing wonder, without which, as Nietzsche rightfully declared, “life would not be worth living."